Universal frame set for rational functions

-Recently in \cite{BKL1} a technique for the class of rational functions was obtained in classical case of $L = \alpha \Z \times \beta \Z$.
-We are aimed to construct universal Gabor frame for rational functions by developing similar technique for a non-classical configuration of the index set $\LL$.
+Recently, in \cite{BKL1}, a technique for the class of rational functions was developed in the classical case where $\LL = \alpha \Z \times \beta \Z$.
+We aim to construct a universal Gabor frame for rational functions by developing a similar technique for a non-classical configuration of the index set $\LL$.